The Rule of Law

 - Capital Crime (death penalty)

-There is only one form of rule of law under which no one can override natural rights (transcendence, sovereignty of life, liberty, property, under reciprocity, truth, duty, and markets.)
+There is only one of rule of law under which no one can override natural rights (transcendence, sovereignty of life, liberty, property, under reciprocity, truth, duty, and markets.)

 Rule by legislation allows either the state, or the body politic to override those rules.